johnlockejrr/pylaia/docs/usage/index.md

 : To predict using a trained PyLaia model.
 Under construction.

 `pylaia-htr-netout`
-: To predict an image using a trained DAN model.
+: To dump features from a PyLaia model.
 Under construction.